yanivnizan/knowledge-base/src/documents/cocos2dx/store/Store_Events.html.md

       soomla::CCPurchasableVirtualItem *purchasableVirtualItem);

     /**
-     Handles an `onMarketPurchaseCancelled` event, which is fired when a market (App Store, Google Play, etc..) purchase has been cancelled.
+     Handles an `onMarketPurchaseCancelled` event, which is triggered when a market (App Store, Google Play, etc..) purchase has been cancelled.
      @param purchasableVirtualItem the item whose purchase is being cancelled.